zobiaq-rbg/finalproject/README.md

 Within this project, we will be analyzing data from:
-*California Crime Data Statistics
+* California Crime Data Statistics
-*Juvenile Justice in CA
+* Juvenile Justice in CA
-*
+* third item

 ![Investigating Crime](https://media.journalism.berkeley.edu/upload/2020/08/159720056511d6591.png)